braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.2.10.3 Calculation: Large Depth Scaling {#3.2.10.3}

-**Computational Analysis of Regularity Convergence in Large Bethe Fragments**
+**Computational Analysis of Regularity Convergence in Large Bethe Fragments using Asymptotic Scaling**

 To further quantify the scaling behavior of the Bethe fragment and illustrate its asymptotic properties for larger system sizes (where full tree enumeration proves computationally prohibitive), complete Bethe fragments are generated up to specified depths and coordination numbers ($b$).
 The following code implements the generation algorithm and computes key metrics, including the fraction of $b$-regular nodes, which converges to the theoretical limit of $1/(b-1)$ as depth increases.
 This convergence underscores the fragment's efficiency and suitability as an optimal vacuum structure, consistent with the maximality of $\mathcal{O}(G; \lambda)$ that the preceding computations demonstrate.